Who We Are

 Darryl Lewis (he/him)

 Darryl brings six years of experience in the nonprofit sector supporting local, regional, and national organizations.
-Over his career, he has worked with organizations in various capacities such as - institutional/individual prospect research, email outreach, grant writing, newsletter production, fundraising strategy development, campaign building, and CRM and grants management.
+Over his career, he has worked with organizations in various capacities such as - institutional/individual prospect research, email outreach, grant-writing, newsletter production, fundraising strategy development, campaign building, and CRM and grants management.
 He is deeply passionate about supporting the growth of mission-driven organizations to help contribute to a more equitable society through artistic expression, racial equity, youth development, and holistic wellness initiatives.

 As a consultant, Darryl currently focuses mostly on managing small to mid-size organizations’ pre-award and post-award management processes including – institutional prospect research, grant writing, and preparing reports.